Skorik99/ISPFL/README.md

-# Dynamic Client Count Selection for Scalable Federated Learning
+# Progress-Guided Client Participation in Federated Learning

 This repository contains the code used for the ISP paper and related experiments.